-DCVW teamed up with actor Sung Kang, Kyusha House, and Williams Machine Inc to design and create the perfect 1970s Seiko rally car stopwatch project, to reside in Sung's 1970s Datsun 240Z "Doc Z" rally car for its debut at the late 2021 SEMA Show, with the Doc Z going on to win awards at the show.
+DCVW designed and created the perfect 1970s Seiko rally car stopwatch project, to reside in Sung Kang's ("Han" from the "Fast & Furious" franchise) 1970s Datsun 240Z "Doc Z" rally car for its debut at the late 2021 SEMA Show, with the Doc Z going on to win awards at the show.

-This is that project, as covered by Motor Trend and other periodicals...
+This is that project, as covered by Motor Trend, Hypebeast, and other periodicals...

 We have produced a mere 16 signed and numbered examples - one resides in Sung's "Doc Z" rally car and another in his 1972 Datsun S30 “Fugu Z” (winner of the Gran Turismo Awards at SEMA - and also a car option in the Gran Turismo game), with another 14 up for grabs - and unlike other watch "limited editions," when we say it, we mean it!